RandomLab/smallFilePhoto/destruction_recursive/readme.md

-# destruction recursive
+# Destructive recursion script

-adaptation du bot twitter Jpegbot > https://twitter.com/jpegbot
+its an adaptation of the twitter bot wrote by Mike Watson called JPEG bot > https://twitter.com/jpegbot

-- On compresse une image de 100% à 0% x fois en reduisant la qualité de 1% à chaque passage
+- We compress an image 100% à 0% x time we reduce 1% of the quality each time

 ## usage

-- création d'un environnement virtuel
+- Create an virtual environment

 `python -m venv venv`

-- les images vont dans le dossier images

-- lancement du script : l'entier n°1 correspond à la première boucle, l'entier n°2 correspond à la seconde boucle
+- put the images in a folder name 'out'

+- launch the script in CLI and pass 2 int values for arguments

 `python main.py 20 30`

-- changer la valeur des 2 boucles pour faire des variations